The nature of sound waves | Some important features of sound waves

 In this post, we will list down some important features of sound waves (the nature of sound waves).

-Sound is a longitudinal wave transferred by oscillating molecules so that it needs a medium through which to travel.
+Sound is a longitudinal wave transferred by oscillating molecules and it needs a medium through which it can travel.

 Sound cannot travel across a vacuum.